 1. Anyone can do user experience, nope!

-User experience is a solution capability (not all usability people can do user experience) based upon the experience of conducting usability testing and user research.
-Usability testing and user research provides the standards and experience of the user that is needed to understand their perspective, elicit the correct (there are wrong ones) requirements in workshops or testing and represent them in projects.
+User experience is a personal capability (not all usability people can do user experience) based upon the experience of conducting usability testing and user research.
+Usability testing and user research provides the standards and experience of the user that is needed to understand their perspective, illicit the correct (there are wrong ones) requirements in workshops or testing and represent them in projects.

-I met (in 2006) a UX expert, I’m always worried when I meet UX experts, because I am a UX expert.
+I met (in 2006) a UX expert, I’m always worried when I meet UX experts I don’t know, because I am a UX expert.
 Anyway she was moving from Razorfish into the freelance world for the big bucks and working a large project for Honda cars through a digital agency.
 Unfortunately she did not know how to use any software apart from word, so I checked her out sure enough she was a PA at Razorfish not a UX architect as claimed.

 This happens so often it’s shocking, my favourite one has to be the PHd student I met working as an accessibility consultant repackaging W3C guidelines as work for several agencies.
 What I love about this guy is he does public speaking and has even done UX London and people wonder why I’m not interested in these conferences!